kitbrennan90/showdown-cordova-links/README.md

 cordova applications.
 It does this by replacing any showdown.js generated links with an onclick handler that calls the system browser.

+__NOTE:__ This extension only changes urls beginning with http or https.
+This is done to avoid changing local urls or page anchors.

 ## Installation